namitjuneja/dotfiles/README.md

   'never'` - disables recursive search in gnome
 - `sudo apt-get install yaru-theme-gtk` install dark theme for the environment variable in startup.sh to work
+- uncomment or add `HandleLidSwitch=ignore` in
+  `/etc/systemd/logind.conf` to make sure nothing happens when the lid is closed
 ---

 ### Firefox modifications